Gopher tortoise: Burrowing

+Movement

+The gopher tortoise does not usually occupy very large home ranges, they are normally less than 2 hectares in size.
+The species is also known to move short distances when foraging and seem to stay within 100 meters or less.
+However, when on the hunt for a new foraging site, gopher tortoises may travel up to 2 miles.
+The activity levels of gopher tortoises varies depending on temperature, with activity increasing alongside the spring and summer's warmer months.

 Life span

 Gopher tortoises can live more than 40 years.
-One current specimen, Gus (age 100—the oldest known living gopher tortoise—as of 2022), has been living continuously in captivity at the Nova Scotia Museum of Natural History in Halifax for 75 years as of 2018 and is believed to have hatched between 1920 and 1925.
+One current specimen, Gus (age 103—the oldest known living gopher tortoise—as of 2025), has been living continuously in captivity at the Nova Scotia Museum of Natural History in Halifax for 75 years as of 2018 and is believed to have hatched between 1920 and 1925.
 Additionally, there are journalistic reports of a specimen in North Texas with a verified age of 75–78 years old.